 Fly into Boston’s Logan International Airport.
 From there, follow either the Car or Public Transportation directions.

 From Boston, take MA-1A N straight to Salem.
 Bonus: Not only is this the quickest way by car, it’s also the scenic route!

 From Logan Airport: Take the Blue Line toward Wonderland station.
 Get off at Wonderland and take the 450 Bus to Salem Depot.
-This is not convenient + takes up far too much time, in my opinion.
-You’re better off either taking an Uber straight to Salem OR taking an Uber to North Station (see directions below).
+This is not convenient and takes up far too much time, in my opinion.
+You’re better off either taking an Uber or Lyft straight to Salem OR taking an Uber or Lyft to North Station (see directions below).

 From North Station: Hop on the MBTA Commuter Rail’s Newburyport/Rockport line.
 You’ll need a Zone 3 ticket, which you can get from a kiosk inside North Station or via the MBTA app.
 Get off at the Salem station, which is the 4th stop from North Station.